rudeboybert/rudeboybert.github.io/research/installing_geo_libraries.md

 ### 3. Install Necessary R Packages

 Next we install two R packages that provide functions to interface the previously installed geospatial libraries: the `rgeos` and `rgdal` packages.
+However, instead of installing pre-compiled versions, we install from raw source code and compile from our own machines by adding `type="source"`.
 In R run the following two commands.

 ~~~
 install.packages("rgeos", repos="https://cran.rstudio.com/", type="source")